connec/cloudformatious/README.md

 ## Current status

-There is a `CloudFormatious` extension trait with an `apply` method, which implements an idempotent 'update or create stack' operation.
+There is a `CloudFormatious` extension trait with an `apply_stack` method, which implements an idempotent 'update or create stack' operation.
 It's roughly equivalent to the [`aws cloudformation deploy`](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html) command, but with better programmatic access to inputs, events, and outputs.

 I will probably want a similar '`Future` or `Stream`' API for stack deletion, but I have no needs beyond that for my current use cases.